jpgard/fifty-shades-of-trump/README.md

 `python scrape_tweets.py update_tweet_db`

 This uses the results of `scrape` to build a new database, basically a cache of tweets.
 This is a new table in the existing database (because I like to keep things simple and tidy--fewer files this way).
-Every time you `scrape`, you can `update_tweet_db` afterward which will automatically add any new tweets to the tweet cache.
+Every time you `scrape`, you can `update_tweet_db` afterward which will automatically add any new tweets to the tweet cache.  **Be patient**--this step might take a minute or two if you scraped lots of tweets.

 ##Step 3: `output_text`